This post may contain affiliate links. Please read my disclosure policy.

 But it’s not the beef nor the broccoli that I find are the stars of this recipes.
 It’s the sauce.
 It’s garlicky, as usual I put a lot of garlic, it’s salty from the soy sauce, it’s spicy, it’s smooth, it’s just complete yumminess.

 Chances are you’ll already have most of these ingredients hanging out in your kitchen!
 Keep scrolling down to the recipe card for a list of FULL ingredient amounts and instructions or click the “Jump to Recipe” button at the top of the page!

 - Soy Sauce – I always use low sodium soy sauce.

 - Cornstarch – This ingredient is completely gluten free, and will create that nice, thick, and glossy sauce.
 You can adjust the amount of cornstarch in the recipe to suit how thick you’d like your sauce.

 - Garlic – The more garlic the merrier!
 I love to use fresh garlic whenever I can.

-- Sherry – Don’t bother going to a liquor store to get this ingredient- you can find great cooking sherry at your local grocery store.
+- Cooking Wine – Don’t bother going to a liquor store to get this ingredient- you can find great cooking wine at your local grocery store.
 Chinese cooking wine or vinegar will also work in place of sherry.